 The lift to the rooftops is very quick.
 And once atop this massive edifice, there are steps and uneven surfaces to negotiate so it is not ideal for the less nimble!
 The roof slopes gently down to parapets supported by elegant ribbed stone.

-The rooftop is surrounded by dozens and dozens or ornate spires.
+Dozens and dozens of ornate spires surround the rooftop.
 Most bear the weather and wear of centuries gone by.
 And a programme of refurbishment is under way repairing many of the eroded blocks of stone.

 Views across Milan are spectacular, even on a grey day.
 This is an adventure not to be missed.
 And for Instagrammers there are some amazing photography viewing angles.